oleggromov/sauron-style/README.md

 Another way of affecting element representation is via external stylesheets.
 They could be added by inserting `style` or `link` elements into a document or removing any of them.
 This is also watched by SauronStyle.

-Since `getComputedStyle` method is used, reported changes are always sent in a kind of *normalized* form.
+Since `getComputedStyle` method is used, reported changes are always sent in [resolved form](https://developer.mozilla.org/en-US/docs/Web/CSS/resolved_value).
 For example, setting `transform: rotate(-2deg)` for an element will cause the following difference to be reported:

 ```javascript
 {